Mangrove

 Mangroves are hardy shrubs and trees that thrive in salt water and have specialised adaptations so they can survive the volatile energies of intertidal zones along marine coasts.

 A mangrove is a shrub or tree that grows mainly in coastal saline or brackish water.
 Mangroves grow in an equatorial climate, typically along coastlines and tidal rivers.
 They have particular adaptations to take in extra oxygen and remove salt, allowing them to tolerate conditions that kill most plants.
 The term is also used for tropical coastal vegetation consisting of such species.
 Mangroves are taxonomically diverse due to convergent evolution in several plant families.
-They occur worldwide in the tropics and subtropics and even some temperate coastal areas, mainly between latitudes 30° N and 30° S, with the greatest mangrove area within 5° of the equator.
+They occur worldwide in tropical and subtropical coastal areas, mainly between latitudes 30° N and 30° S, with the greatest mangrove area within 5° of the equator.
 Mangrove plant families first appeared during the Late Cretaceous to Paleocene epochs and became widely distributed in part due to the movement of tectonic plates.
 The oldest known fossils of mangrove palm date to 75 million years ago.

 Mangroves are salt-tolerant (halophytic) and are adapted to live in harsh coastal conditions.
 They contain a complex salt filtration system and a complex root system to cope with saltwater immersion and wave action.
 They are adapted to the low-oxygen conditions of waterlogged mud, but are most likely to thrive in the upper half of the intertidal zone.

 The mangrove biome, often called the mangrove forest or mangal, is a distinct saline woodland or shrubland habitat characterized by depositional coastal environments, where fine sediments (often with high organic content) collect in areas protected from high-energy wave action.
 The saline conditions tolerated by various mangrove species range from brackish water, through pure seawater (3 to 4% salinity), to water concentrated by evaporation to over twice the salinity of ocean seawater (up to 9% salinity).